anujaagarwal/groww-stocks/README.md

 - **ExplorePage:** Displays the top gainers and losers, featuring grids of cards representing stocks and ETFs.
 Clicking on a card routes the user to the Product Page for that item.

-- **ProductPage:** Provides detailed information about a selected stock or ETF, including basic data and a line graph of price changes.
+- **Stock Page:** Provides detailed information about a selected stock or ETF, including basic data and a candle stick graph of price changes.

 - **NavBar:** A common Navbar that appears on both pages, displaying the application name and a search bar.